cloudfoundry-attic/cf-release/on-tls-certificates.md

 #### Generate the certificates for Loggregator
 Generate the certificates and keys:
 ```
-./scripts/generate-loggregator-certs cf-diego-certs/cf-diego-ca.crt cf-diego-certs/cf-diego-ca.key
+./scripts/generate-loggregator-certs cf-diego-certs/cf-diego-ca.crt cf-diego-certs/cf-diego-ca.key [--with-ca]
 ```

 This script creates certificates for traffic controller, doppler, metron, and syslog_drain_binder.
-The first three certificates are signed by a newly-generated loggregatorCA, and the syslog_drain_binder is signed by the `cf-diego-ca`.
+The first three certificates are signed by a newly-generated (if the parameter `--with-ca` is given) loggregatorCA, and the syslog_drain_binder is signed by the `cf-diego-ca`.

 | Script Output | Properties |